Had an idea about drawing a robot holding a dying woman in her arms, so sketched out a quick doodle:

 I joined up to Freelancer.com a number of years ago- my first experience with crowd sourcing- which is basically a case of assigning work you need done to a crowd of potential bidders on the internet.

-There's a few issues I wanted to highlight after having used the site several times.
+However, there's a few issues I wanted to highlight after having used the site several times.

 1. Getting work is difficult!